Marietta DUI Attorney

 Marietta is 15 miles northwest of Georgia's capital, Atlanta, and serves as the Cobb County seat.
 At 23 square miles, Marietta is one of Georgia's most populous cities, with 59,000 residents calling the city home.

-The Marietta police department enforces the DUI laws within the city limits.
+The Marietta police department enforces DUI laws within the city limits.
 Cases are heard in the Marietta Municipal Court, which is located at 240 Lemon St., NE, Marietta, GA 30060.

 The Chief Judge is Judge Roger J. Rozen.
 Judge Rozen previously served as Solicitor the Municipal Court until his appointment as Chief Judge in 1983.
 The current prosecutor, Robert Donovan, was appointed prosecutor in 1986.